|

 CONCLUSION:

-Upstairs, Chan and Andrews
+Upstairs, Chan and Andrews follow the taxi driver

-follow the taxi driver into a room where the gang waits, hidden below a trap door.
-Searching through some boxes, Chan discovers
+into a room where the gang waits, hidden below a trap door.
+Searching through some boxes,

-run the boat to the government dock.
-Chan, feigning a faulty flashlight, delays his descent until the police, whom Lee has
+authorities to run the boat to the government dock.
+Chan, feigning a faulty flashlight,

-called, arrive and capture the gang after a shootout.
+delays his descent until the police, whom Lee has called, arrive and capture the gang after a shootout.

-shoot Chan earlier and that Nash's thumbprint was put on the gun with a stamp pad because the gang had felt that he knew too
+that it was Andrews' valet who had attempted to shoot Chan earlier and that Nash's thumbprint was put on the gun with a stamp

-much about Sir Stanley's investigation.
-Andrews offers to remove the gang members to the government's boat, but Chan pulls
+pad because the gang had felt that he knew too much about Sir Stanley's investigation.
+Andrews offers to remove the

-a gun and accuses him of being the real leader of the gang.
-Nash had discovered through Sir Stanley's correspondence that
+gang members to the government's boat, but Chan pulls a gun and accuses him of being the real leader of the gang.
+Nash

-the real Andrews neither smoked nor drank, yet the man posing as Andrews had earlier accepted Chan's offer of scotch and soda
+had discovered through Sir Stanley's correspondence that the real Andrews neither smoked nor drank, yet the man posing as

-wire photo of Andrews, who was killed three weeks earlier in San Francisco.
+Lee arrives with a wire photo of Andrews, who was killed three weeks earlier in San

+Francisco.
 Chan then sends Nash to comfort Diana.
-Although

-he was earlier annoyed that his son was always tying up the telephone talking with a girl, Chan allows his son one phone call
+Although he was earlier annoyed that his son was always tying up the

-to his female friend, to which Lee, imitating his father, says, "Thank you so much."
+telephone talking with a girl, Chan allows his son one phone call to his female friend, to which Lee, imitating his father,

-NOTE: Although the character played by Frederik
+NOTE: Although the character played

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American